Times Square victim's dad writes thank-you letter to NYC

 - "When you remove bias...racism....and ignorance...WE ARE ALL ONE," her father writes

 (CNN)Tom Elsman can barely process the grief of losing his daughter in last week's Times Square rampage.
-But he made sure to write a letter thanking the people of New York City.
+But he still made sure to write a letter thanking the people of New York City.

 Not far from where 18-year-old Alyssa Elsman was struck and killed by a violent driver in Times Square, strangers set up a memorial with flowers, candles and hundreds of hand-written messages.